10. Wardrum – Awakening

 5. King Goat – Conduit

 Conduit is easily one of the best, most mature debut albums I’ve ever heard.
-While a band’s first full-length project generally showcases a group of guys searching for their sound, Conduit boats an original and highly addictive take on doom metal, one that avoids every expected pitfall.
+While a band’s first full-length project generally showcases a group of guys searching for their sound, Conduit boasts an original and highly addictive take on doom metal, one that avoids every expected pitfall.
 Spearheaded by song of the year “Flight of the Deviants,” this is not only the year’s best debut record but also its best doom metal release.
 King Goat have the vocals, instrumental work, and songwriting chops of a band far beyond their years.
 Don’t let their silly name fool you—ignore these guys at your own peril.

 4. Jimmy Eat World – Integrity Blues